AnkitKumarWork/ELEVATOR_SYSTEM/README.md

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 Ensure that your code follows the project's coding standards and includes appropriate documentation.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Contact
-For any questions or inquiries, please contact [Your Name] at [Your Email].
+For any questions or inquiries, please contact Ankit kumar at ankitkumar.work121@gmail.com.